drloring/katacoda-scenarios/java-ms/java-1/step1.md

 Identify the task to run the boot application `gradle bootRun &`{{copy}}

-After a while, run the following command to verify that the spring boot application is running `http://localhost:8080/greeting`{{copy}} to display the Hello World message.
+After a while, run the following command to verify that the spring boot application is running `curl http://localhost:8080/greeting`{{copy}} to display the Hello World message.

-Now run `http://localhost:8080/greeting?name=User`{{copy}} to demonstrate request parameters
+Now run `curl http://localhost:8080/greeting?name=User`{{copy}} to demonstrate request parameters